Is your brain being manipulated about food?

 There's too much fear in food today.
 International award-winning author Michele Payn upends the way we've been led to think about food, illustrating the manipulation of our brains by the $5.75 trillion food business.
 She takes a lively look at the way misinformation, marketing half-truths, and label claims are messing with your brain.
 She reveals how food is big business, with profits fed by fear-based marketing.
 This fear hurts your health as stress increases about eating the "right food."

 What is food bullying?
-The need to position one food as superior to another lies at the heart of food bullying, which literally takes food out of someone’s hand—by removing choice, creating emotion, or forcing an individual into groupthink mentality.
-As choices are removed, stress increases around eating the "right food" Michele Payn is a high-energy speaker who illustrates how this also gives power to fear.
+The need to position one food as superior to another lies at the heart of food bullying, which literally takes food out of someone's hand – by removing choice, creating emotion, or forcing an individual into groupthink mentality.
+As choices are removed, stress increases around eating the "right food."
+Michele Payn is a high-energy speaker who illustrates how this also gives power to fear and impacts our wellness.
 Victims are around every corner, such as:

 - The homeless person who can no longer afford eggs because of price increases from regulations.

 - A Michigan third grader who was bullied by her teacher over snack choices.